5 Pink Birds: Discover Nature’s Rosy-Colored Beauties

 Cultural Significance Across Civilizations

-Iconic Pink Birds: Flamingos and Roseate Spoonbills
+Iconic Species: Flamingos and Roseate Spoonbills

 Flamingos have long necks and bent beaks.
 They live in salty lakes and eat shrimp and algae.
 This diet makes their feathers bright pink.
 They live in many places, like the Americas, Africa, and Europe.
 But, some face threats from losing their homes and human activities.